-Professor, Educational Interpreting Program
+Professor, Education of the Deaf and Hard of Hearing, Educational Interpreting Program

 His primary research focus is the linguistic analysis of ASL and the study of translation and interpretation.
 Davis is involved in the US Department of Education’s Fund for the Improvement of Post-Secondary Education (FIPSE) collaborative project—Reforming Interpreter Education: A Practice Professions Approach—between the University of Tennessee and The University of Rochester, School of Medicine.
 In this national curriculum reform project, all courses are being developed and piloted in UT’s Educational Interpreting program.
 The purpose is to teach interpreting as a practice profession, like teaching, medicine, or law, where acquisition of professional judgment and self-evaluation skills are simultaneously imparted with content knowledge.